Implex1v/MyBBImageHider/README.md

 5. Exclude pages from image hiding

 ## Installation
-Yuu can simply download this plugin [here](https://github.com/Implex1v/MyBBImageHider/releases/).
+You can simply download this plugin [here](https://github.com/Implex1v/MyBBImageHider/releases/).

 To install the plugin you simply need to upload the `image-hider.php` file to your webserver and put it into the `inc/plugins/` folder.
 You could also use the upload plugin function of the MyBB webinterface.